-In accordance with the legislation discussed above, CenterPoint Houston has recorded a regulatory asset of \$41 million representing the carrying costs on recoverable system restoration costs for the period from September 12, 2008 through June 30, 2009.
-CenterPoint Houston will continue to accrue carrying costs until the associated system restoration costs are recovered by CenterPoint Houston, either through rates or through the issuance of system restoration bonds, as discussed above.
-The carrying costs are based on the cost of capital established by the Texas Utility Commission in CenterPoint Houston's 2001 rate proceeding.
-In accordance with SFAS No. 92, "Regulated Enterprises - Accounting for Phase-in Plans," the carrying costs have been bifurcated into two components: (i) return of borrowing costs and (ii) an allowance for earnings on shareholders' investment.
-The component representing a return of borrowing costs of \$14 million has been recognized in the second quarter of 2009 and is included in other income in CenterPoint Energy's Condensed Statements of Consolidated Income.
+In accordance with the orders discussed above, as of September 30, 2009, CenterPoint Houston has recorded a net regulatory asset of \$642 million associated with distribution-related storm restoration costs and \$20 million associated with transmission-related storm restoration costs.
+These amounts reflect carrying costs of \$50 million related to distribution and \$2 million related to transmission through September 30, 2009, based on the 11.075% cost of capital approved by the Texas Utility Commission.
+The carrying costs have been bifurcated into two components: (i) return of borrowing costs and (ii) an allowance for earnings on shareholders' investment.
+During the three months and nine months ended September 30, 2009, the component representing a return of borrowing costs of \$6 million and \$20 million, respectively, has been recognized and is included in other income in CenterPoint Energy's Condensed Statements of Consolidated Income.
 That component will continue to be recognized as earned until the associated system restoration costs are recovered.
-The component representing an allowance for earnings on shareholders' investment of \$27 million is being deferred and will be recognized as it is collected through rates or, if the system restoration costs are recovered through issuance of system restoration bonds, over the life of those bonds.
+The component representing an allowance for earnings on shareholders' investment of \$32 million is being deferred and will be recognized as it is collected through rates.